Squeaker Fish Or Upside Down Catfish

 The spines are also said to be poisonous.

-Size And Life Span of The Brown Squeaker
+Size And Life Span of The Squeaker Catfish

 This catfish size is fairly small having a maximum length of 43 cm and a maximum weight of approximately 820 grams.